 - Be in a financial aid eligible program to apply for a work-study position.

-- View your financial aid awards in Web Advisor.
+- View your financial aid awards in Student Self-Service.

-- Accept the work-study award in Web Advisor.
+- Accept the work-study award in Student Self-Service.

 - Review job postings.
 [SEE CURRENT OPENINGS ABOVE]